Beast jailed for 29 years after savage attack on woman in Newcastle

-Stevens, of Drysdale Crescent in Brunswick, was later charged and eventually found guilty of attempted murder.
-Today (Monday) he was sentenced to 29 years behind bars with an extended licence period of three years.
+Stevens was charged and found guilty of attempted murder.
+Today, he was sentenced to 29 years in prison, with an extended licence period of three years.
+Justice served for a terrifying night no one will forget.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.